danielscholl/practice_generator_function/README.md

 2. Simple Range Generator Function that should allow numbers to be input and an array returned.
   - Test:  Should return an array of numbers from start to end
   - Test:  Should return a range that ends with the last numbers
-  - Test: Sjhould allow a range that starts with 0
+  - Test:  Should allow a range that starts with 0
   - Test:  Should allow a range of only 1 number

+3. Range Generator should increment in provided steps
+  - Test:  Should obey step increment argument

 ----------
->NOTE: Pulled from courses by Eric Elliott for my own learning purposes
+>Concept obtained from courses by Eric Elliott used for my own learning purposes